Trump spy chief labels China biggest threat to freedom since World War Two

 On Thursday, the Trump administration restricted travel to the United States by members of China’s ruling Communist Party and their families.

-On Wednesday, the House passed a law to kick Chinese companies off U.S. stock exchanges if they do not fully comply with the country’s auditing rules.
+On Wednesday, it banned cotton imports from a quasi-military organization in Xinjiang it says uses forced labor of detained Muslims, while the House passed a law to kick Chinese firms off U.S. stock exchanges if they do not comply with auditing rules.

+China accused U.S. politicians of fabricating news of detained Muslims being forced into labor in Xinjiang.

+In an emailed statement, the embassy spokesperson said “no one deserves the title of Empire of Hacking and Spying better than the U.S.” and charged that both the U.S. government and U.S. firms had long carried out “large-scale, organized and indiscriminate cyber theft, surveillance and attack.”

-Bonnie Glaser, an Asia expert at the Center for Strategic and International Studies think tank, said Ratcliffe’s comments were part of a campaign he has mounted against Beijing and appeared aimed at locking in a tough approach before President-elect Joe Biden takes office on Jan.
+Bonnie Glaser, an Asia expert at the Center for Strategic and International Studies think tank, said Ratcliffe’s comments appeared aimed at locking in a tough approach before President-elect Joe Biden takes office on Jan.
 20.

 “It does appear to part of a broader effort to tie Biden’s hands and limit his room to maneuver on China policy,” she said.